LargeNFT/large-nft/README.md

 **The Complete Ethereum NFT Toolkit**

-The easiest way to self-publish your work as an NFT collection on **Ethereum** and **IPFS**.
-Publish a book, fan-fiction, blog, or art as a forkable NFT collection and sell digital collectibles on marketplaces like LooksRare, OpenSea, and more.
+An offline-first NFT toolkit to publish a book, fan-fiction, blog, or art as digital collectibles and sell on marketplaces like LooksRare, OpenSea, and more.

-Build a fan site for an existing NFT collection.
-Fork any NFT collection to experiment.

 Run on your own hardware or with popular cloud providers.